inkline/inkline.io/src/pages/docs/introduction/design-system/local-variables.md

 ---
-title: Local Variables - Design System - Inkline
+title: Design System - Local Variables - Inkline
 description: Configure the local CSS Variables to change the look and feel of individual components.
 ---

-# Local Variables
+# Design System - Local Variables
 ## Configure the local CSS Variables to change the look and feel of individual components.

 Inkline's local CSS Variables are component-specific and directly reference the global CSS Variables.
 Changing any global variable will propagate to the components.